 The new COVID-19 vaccines have been authorized for use by the U.S. Food and Drug Administration and are now available to all individuals 12 years of age and older that reside within the United States.

 Health officials have learned lots about how you can stay protected against COVID-19, how it spreads, who's most at risk, and what you should do if you test positive for COVID-19.
 Get many of these questions answered and more in our coronavirus resource guide.

-All Rochester Regional Health hospital facilities are implementing new visitor restrictions, including visitor screening requirements, following state and local Department of Health recommendations.
+All Rochester Regional Health hospital facilities have implemented visitor restrictions, including visitor screening requirements, following state and local Department of Health recommendations.

 Stay up-to-date on the spread of COVID-19 with information on symptoms, prevention, vaccine updates, testing, and how you can help.Read the Latest

 Stay up-to-date with information on symptoms, prevention, vaccine updates, and testing.Read the latest

 Here are a list of ways you can support our frontline medical teams and patients at our hospitals and programs.View ways you can help

 While things may look a bit different when you see one of our health professionals, rest assured that we’re providing the same high-quality care that we always have.Read more